Continuing Education Activity

 Objectives:

-- Explain the approach to the management of tachycardic rhythms.
+Evaluate the approach to the management of tachycardic rhythms.

-- Identify the difference between defibrillation and synchronized cardioversion.
+Identify the difference between defibrillation and synchronized cardioversion.

-- Describe the technique of synchronized cardioversion in treating unstable tachycardic rhythms.
+Evaluate the technique of synchronized cardioversion in treating unstable tachycardic rhythms.

-- Explain the importance of improving care coordination among the interprofessional team in performing synchronized electrical cardioversion.
+Explain the importance of improving care coordination among the interprofessional team in performing synchronized electrical cardioversion.

 Introduction

 Synchronized cardioversion is a procedure similar to electrical defibrillation in that a transthoracic electrical current is applied to the anterior chest to terminate a life-threatening or unstable tachycardic arrhythmia.
-Unlike defibrillation, which is used in cardiac arrest patients, synchronized cardioversion is performed on patients that still have a pulse but are hemodynamically unstable.
+Unlike defibrillation, which is used in cardiac arrest patients, synchronized cardioversion is performed on patients who still have a pulse but are hemodynamically unstable.
 It is used to treat both hemodynamically unstable ventricular and supraventricular rhythms.

 Indications

-SVT is usually caused by the repetitive “re-entry“ of the electrical impulse proximally, instead of propagating distally through the cardiac conduction system, due to blockages in the heart’s electrical conduction system.
-It can also be seen as the result of premature atrial or ventricular beats, cardiac stimulants, thyroid conditions, valvular and coronary artery disease, and as the result of digoxin toxicity.
+VT can be caused by coronary artery disease, hypertension, valvular heart disease, and cardiomyopathy.
+It can also be induced by a blow to the chest (commotio cordis).[2]
+SVT is usually caused by the repetitive “re-entry“ of the electrical impulse proximally instead of propagating distally through the cardiac conduction system due to blockages in the heart’s electrical conduction system.
+It can also result from premature atrial or ventricular beats, cardiac stimulants, thyroid conditions, valvular and coronary artery disease, and digoxin toxicity.

 Contraindications